-But if you can find a way to encourage your current customers to help promote your brand and products to other people in your audience – you pretty much hit the marketing jackpot.
+But if you can encourage current customers to promote your brand and products to other people in your audience – you pretty much hit the marketing jackpot.

 What is a Customer Referral Program?

-One of the best options you have for looping your customers into your marketing and promotion efforts is with a customer referral program.
-Customer referral programs encourage and incentivize customers to spread the word of a product or service they already use to their friends, acquaintances and social media networks.
+A customer referral program is the best way to loop customers into your marketing and promotion efforts.
+Customer referral programs encourage and incentivize customers to spread the word of a product or service they already use to their friends, acquaintances, and social media networks.

 3 Benefits of Starting a Customer Referral Program